Before the Dumb Ways characters grew up, they were already making mischief in all sorts of places – planes, trains, and here in the kitchen!

-That is why I naturally love Dumb Ways to Die.
-It is enjoyable as it is challenging in every aspect and addictive!
-You’ll encounter a band of characters that are lacking common sense.
+You’ll encounter a band of characters that are lacking common sense in Dumb Ways to Die.
 This often results in their untimely death in various scenarios, but it’s your mission to help them to avoid this.
 There’s Numskull the spaceman that has decided to remove his space helmet, Hapless that’s provoking a grizzly bear with a stick, Dimwit the amateur electrician that’s attempting to connect wires across the screen, Mishap that’s trying to keep a rattlesnake as a pet, and Doofus who is disturbing a wasp nest for no good reason.
 That’s a mere sampling of the characters that you’ll encounter!

 The only drawback is that the game can be too gory for young children.
 The developers of Dumb Ways to Die took note of this and came out with Dumb Ways JR. Two apps are currently available on Apple and Android devices: Dumb Ways JR Loopy’s Train Set (Apple | Google Play) and Dumb Ways JR Boffo’s Breakfast (Apple | Google Play).
 There isn’t blood or dying unlike Dumb Ways to Die, yet these games are just as fun and addictive while teaching the importance of safety.